Growing promising leadersTake our eligibility quiz

 - Be paid as you learn

-- Be a part of a national movement towards positive change
+- Be part of a national movement towards change

-- Receive a competitive salary, as well as 10 weeks of annual holidays
+- Receive a competitive salary, as well as 10 weeks of annual holiday

-- Receive a fully funded Masters in Teaching and Education Leadership
+- Receive a fully funded Postgraduate Diploma in Secondary Teaching

 - Build lifelong friendships with fellow participants